Author Interview: Shannon Page

 Interviewed by Phyllis Irene Radford

 1.)
-You burst into the writing community only a few years ago with collaboration short stories, I’ve edited a few for you.
+You burst into the writing community with collaborative short stories; I’ve edited a few of them.
 How does collaboration work for you?
 What have you learned about yourself and your writing by sharing the vision of these stories?
 What determines who you choose as a writing partner?

 A.) I’ve been writing pretty much all my life.
 When I was younger, it was a very private pleasure—diaries, awful poetry, story stubs I never showed anyone.
 Abandoned novels.
 The usual.
-In the last ten or so years, though, I’ve been taking my writing much more seriously, working to improve my craft.
-This naturally led me to join critique groups, where I not only got incredibly helpful feedback, but I also found I really enjoy reading the work of others, figuring out what might improve a story which isn’t quite working.
-And in the last few years, I’ve begun editing professionally—another enormous pleasure.
+In the last twenty or so years, though, I’ve been taking my writing much more seriously, working to improve my craft.
+In some early critique groups, I not only got incredibly helpful feedback, but I also found I really enjoy reading the work of others, figuring out what might improve a story which isn’t quite working.
+This eventually, naturally, led to editing professionally—another enormous pleasure.

-To me, collaboration combines the best of all those activities–writing, critiquing, editing—with an interesting and engaged partner.
+To me, collaboration combines the best of all those activities—writing, critiquing, editing—with an interesting and engaged partner.
 Writing can be a lonely task.
-With collaboration, you’ve got two people working together, challenging and helping one another to do something that neither of us could (or maybe would) do on our own.
+With collaboration, you’ve got two people working together, challenging and helping each other to do something that neither of us could (or maybe would) do on our own.
 I love the interplay of working with another author, one whose strengths and weaknesses are not my own.
-The best collaborations are where we both learn from one another.
-And I’ve found that a collaborator keeps you honest in a way that no one else can–not a first reader or a critique partner or even an editor.
+The best collaborations are where we both learn from each other.
+And I’ve found that a collaborator keeps you honest in a way that no one else can—not a first reader or a critique partner or even an editor.
 With their name on the story right next to yours, they have to be 100% on board.

 As for who to collaborate with—well, proximity is a big contributing factor.
-When you date another writer, it’s natural to want to create something together.
-Or, I guess I should speak only for myself on this; my partner Mark [Ferrari] and I were hanging out with another writer couple just last week, and they expressed astonishment that we could write together.
-They don’t even critique each other’s work, much less collaborate.
+When you date or marry another writer, it’s natural to want to create something together.
+Or, I guess I should speak only for myself on this; my husband Mark [Ferrari] and I have other writer-couple friends who have express astonishment at the very idea.
+One couple we know don’t even critique each other’s work, much less collaborate.

-I haven’t always collaborated with romantic partners—just usually.
+I haven’t always collaborated with romantic partners.
 My good friend Chaz [Brenchley], sweetheart though he is, is “only” a friend.
-And I wrote most of a really creepy ghost novel with a good friend and fellow critique-group member in San Francisco before we both got too busy to finish it—he and his wife had a couple of kids, and I moved away.
-I still hope we’ll finish that novel some day.
-Maybe when the kids are in college.
+I wrote most of a really creepy ghost novel with a good friend and fellow critique-group member in San Francisco before we both got too busy to finish it—he and his wife had a couple of kids, and I moved away.
+My biggest collaboration so far has been with my friend Karen [Berry], on our “Chameleon Chronicles” cozy mystery series set on Orcas Island.
+Four books are out now; book five should arrive later this year.

 I think besides proximity, all you need is the desire to write together, and the willingness to let someone else have at your words.
-Everything else—writing habits, voice, style, even the vagaries of English vs. American spelling—can work itself out.
+Don’t be precious.
+Karen and I don’t even use track changes when we send the manuscripts back and forth.
+Our voices blend together so well, neither of us are even sure who wrote which words by the time the books are done.

 2.)
 You don’t collaborate on every short piece.
 How are your solo works different?
 Do you think your “voice,” the thing that stamps your writing as uniquely yours, changes from book to book, story to story—or can you already see themes that reoccur in your work?

-Also, I’ve noticed that many of my characters enjoy a drink.
+One other theme with me, in both fiction and nonfiction: I’ve noticed that many of my characters and subjects enjoy a drink.
 Make of that what you will.

 3.)
-You are clearly committed to short fiction.
-Do you have longer works?
+You are clearly comfortable with both short fiction and longer works.
+Do you have a preference?
 How do different lengths help you develop a story, character, theme?
 How do you know which length a piece requires?

 4.)
 Some people jump into fiction, taking a character or an idea that interests them and simply start writing.
 Others research like mad before they start, and still others have a character tap them on the shoulder, and then they start researching.
 How do you approach your writing?
 Does it change from story to story?

 A.) Oh, I am a total pantser.
-I just dive in, no research, no world-building.
+J I just dive in, no research, no world-building.
 This doesn’t always serve me well; if you’re writing a fantasy series, you need to have the world figured out!
-So in the Nightcraft books, I’ve been doing a ton of retroactive world-building as I edit and revise.
+So in my Nightcraft Quartet [published by Outland Entertainment, add link], I’ve had to do a ton of retroactive world-building as I edit and revise.
 But the character of Callie was strong and definite from the start.
+She’s hardly changed a bit from how I first envisioned her, even if nearly everything else about the story and the world has.

 5.)
 Why writing to communicate your vision, and not art, drama, etc?

 A.) I’m a reader, plain and simple.
 I grew up with no other media besides books, and not even a lot of people around all the time.
-I was an absolute bookworm all through childhood and adolescence… well, okay, I’m still one.
-I don’t have a TV even now, and though I enjoy movies and plays, they are definitely far behind reading for me.
+I was an absolute bookworm all through childhood and adolescence…well, okay, I’m still one.
+I didn’t have a TV for decades (and didn’t miss it); and though I enjoy movies and plays, they are definitely far behind reading for me.
 So when it came time to create, writing was the obvious venue.
 I never gave it a second thought.

 6.)
 If your creative brain told you tomorrow to “take a sabbatical” what would you do other than write?
 If this was a long sabbatical, would you enter a new profession?
 If so, what?
 If not, would you return to what you did before you wrote fiction?

 If I had to leave the writing world altogether, I would be very sad.
-Even the day jobs I’ve had have involved working with words at some level—I transcribed and edited oral histories for UC Berkeley, and even when I was a grants analyst in a molecular biology lab, I edited the scientific papers and grants the doctors created.
+Even the day jobs I’ve had have involved working with words at some level—I transcribed and edited oral histories for UC Berkeley for decades, and even when I was a grants analyst in a molecular biology lab, I edited the scientific papers and grants the doctor-researchers created.

 7.)
 Has writing taught you anything you didn’t expect?

-A.) Thinking about what makes a successful, believable character (even if she’s a witch who can live a thousand years) has given me lots of insight into my own psychology, I think.
+A.) Thinking about what makes a successful, believable character (even if she’s a witch who can live a thousand years, or a young woman who literally vanishes when she gets scared) has given me lots of insight into my own psychology.
 And it’s helped me understand my relationships much better as well—both romantic ones and friendships.
 That’s been a marvelous surprise, though it probably shouldn’t have been; they are both the process of learning what makes people tick, after all.

 8.)
 Do you live in your fiction?
 Is it a refuge, a delight—on some works, just a job?
 (You can close a book cleanly—a life, not so much.)